-During 2002, we began implementation of a standard laboratory information system and a standard billing system across all of our operations, including those from our most recent acquisitions.
-The deployment of standardized systems is continuing and we expect that it will take several years to complete.
+We are in the process of implementing a standard laboratory information system and a standard billing system across all of our operations, including those from our most recent acquisitions, which we expect will take several more years to complete.
 It will result in significantly more centralized systems than we have even today and better control over the operational environment.
 We expect the integration of these systems will improve operating efficiency and provide management with more timely and comprehensive information with which to make management decisions.
-However, failure or delays in properly implementing this standardization process could materially adversely affect our business.
-During system conversions of this magnitude, workflow is re-engineered to take advantage of best practices and enhanced system capabilities and may temporarily affect the delivery of our services.
+However, failure to properly implement this standardization process could materially adversely affect our business.
+During system conversions of this magnitude, workflow is re-engineered to take advantage of best practices and enhanced system capabilities, which may cause temporary disruptions in service.
 In addition, the implementation process, including the transfer of databases and master files to new data centers, presents significant conversion risks that need to be managed very carefully.